TornRPG/datasync/README.md

 /updatechannel [channel] - Change the channel to recieve updates from, or retrieve the current channel.

 /datasyncver - retrieve the current version and info of the plugin.

+### Info
+  This Project is licensed under the LGPL-3.0 License.